Labiaplasty in Lancaster, CA, serving Palmdale

 How It Works

-- 1Consultation: Dr. Motlagh evaluates your concerns, reviews your medical history, and discusses your goals in a private setting
+- Consultation: Dr. Motlagh evaluates your concerns, reviews your medical history, and discusses your goals in a private setting

-- 2Preparation: Local anesthesia or sedation is administered for comfort; the treatment area is prepared under sterile conditions
+- Preparation: Local anesthesia or sedation is administered for comfort; the treatment area is prepared under sterile conditions

-- 3Procedure: Excess labial tissue is carefully reshaped or reduced using precise surgical techniques, preserving sensation and natural contour
+- Procedure: Excess labial tissue is carefully reshaped or reduced using precise surgical techniques, preserving sensation and natural contour

-- 4Closure: Fine dissolvable sutures are placed to support healing with minimal visible scarring
+- Closure: Fine dissolvable sutures are placed to support healing, with scar expectations reviewed before treatment

-- 5Recovery Guidance: Post-operative care instructions are provided, including activity restrictions and follow-up scheduling
+- Recovery Guidance: Post-operative care instructions are provided, including activity restrictions and follow-up scheduling

 Benefits

-- ✓Reduced Discomfort: Designed to alleviate irritation during exercise, cycling, and daily activities
+- Reduced Discomfort: Designed to alleviate irritation during exercise, cycling, and daily activities

-- ✓Improved Hygiene: Reducing excess tissue may make personal hygiene easier to maintain
+- Improved Hygiene: Reducing excess tissue may make personal hygiene easier to maintain

-- ✓Outpatient Procedure: Typically performed in-office under local anesthesia with no hospital stay required
+- Outpatient Procedure: Typically performed in-office under local anesthesia with no hospital stay required

-- ✓Personalized Approach: Each procedure is tailored to the patient's anatomy and individual goals
+- Personalized Approach: Each procedure is tailored to the patient's anatomy and individual goals

 Conditions We Treat